joyent/joyent-repos/README.md

 ### Registered repos.json users

-**Warning: While the spec is versioned the stability is emphatical "experimental" right now.
+**Warning: While the spec is versioned, the spec's stability is emphatical "experimental" right now.
 We will freely break compat for a while until we are comfortable.
 Any automation or tool using any of the proposed repos.json files above should "register" in the "Registered repos.json users" section below so